June 2024’s Coffee Origin

 Coffee cherries from this lot were sealed in airtight barrels that had carbon dioxide pumped in.
 This carbon dioxide rich environment creates the environment for Carbonic Maceration which we will discus in this blog posting.
 The gases and juices that are released from the cherries during the fermentation process are contained in the barrels and absorbed by the coffee parchment.
 The coffee is then washed and dried before export.
 The resulting coffee offers a winey, fruit forward cupping profile.

-..Probably more than you think, but let discuss one specific fermentation process for now!
+What do wine and coffee have in common? ...Probably more than you think, but let discuss one specific fermentation process for now!

 We've discussed fermentation and its importance in coffee in previous posts as well as how different fermentation processes can have drastic effects on each flavour profile.
 As a recap, the coffee fermentation we are referring to is an "enzyme catalysed" process, where microorganisms convert starch and sugar from the fruit to alcohol or acid in the absence of oxygen.
 This is done with the intention of removing the coffee cherry from the stone (or what is to become the coffee bean), while enhancing the potential flavours found in the resulting coffee.
 While I'm definitely oversimplifying and butchering the science involved, this is more than enough information for our purposes.